FreedomBen/breakout71/Readme.md

 # Current priorities

-The goal of this project is to make software used by many people.
+The goal of this project is to make a game used by many people.
 The game is already pretty fun.
-I'm now trying to translate it to Arabic and Russian.
+I'm now trying to translate it to (Lebanese) Arabic, Russian and (Chilean) Spanish.
 Other translation are very welcome, contact me if you'd like to submit one.

 While translations are being written, I'll try to avoid adding features that require new translations.
 That means only bug fixes and optimisations, maybe adding levels.
 Once we have a nice stable release available in 4